FooKaDoO/AlgoKodu/Kodu4/Idea.md

 That is because the new ID code format is sorted in the same way, normal numbers are.
 <br>
 <br>
-Pretty sure it broke, probably because it was a test and the bitwise operations had numerical losses.
+Pretty sure it broke, probably because it was a test and the bitwise operations might have had numerical losses.